Are Humans Carnivores?

 In fact, since our prehistoric beginnings, our brains quadrupled in size.
 And now since the agricultural revolution and the development of processed foods, our brains have begun to shrink.

 As our bodies evolved and our energy needs increased to support higher brain function, plants (aka carbs) no longer fulfilled these requirements.
-The most readily available source of energy were big animals.
+The most readily available source of energy was large animals, aka megafauna.
 The meat and fat of these animals easily fulfilled our energy needs without the need for plants.
 It’s interesting to note that even today, the most diligent vegetarians can’t get all the nutrients their bodies need from vegetable sources alone.

 Not surprisingly, our ancestors have long appreciated the value of fatty meat.
 Researchers studying aboriginal tribes in the late 1800s to early 1900s noted that tribesmen would not eat vegetables when animal sources were available, and children were always offered the fattiest meat first.
 Many modern aboriginals eat solely (or almost exclusively) meat.